AdamNolle/Blog-Page-Prototype-Docusaurus/README.md

-# Blog site built using docusaurus
+# Blog site built using Docusaurus

 # NOTE:

-_This was more or less an exploration of docusaurus_
+_This was more or less an exploration of Docusaurus_

 ## Information: